Penaud Double Takes France To confidence-boosting Win Over Japan - UrduPoint

 Along with the only side above them in the world rankings, Ireland, Ollivon's outfit are leading contenders for the competition with the two countries meeting in the Six Nations in February.

-"It's a great way to prepare for the Six Nations," he added.
+"It's a great way to prepare for the Six Nations."
+Japan head coach Jamie Joseph echoed Ollivon's thoughts.

+"I think the first thing to say was that it was a great game of rugby," Joseph told reporters.

+"We can take some confidence from a performance like today," he added.

 With the hosts of the next World Cup meeting the home country of the last edition, head coach Fabien Galthie was forced into three changes including handing scrum-half Maxime Lucu his 11th Test appearance.

-Galthie's counterpart Jamie Joseph brought in a fresh half-back combination after last weekend's heavy loss to England.
+Galthie's counterpart Joseph brought in a fresh half-back combination after last weekend's heavy loss to England.

-The home crowd had something to celebrate despite the downpour after just seven minutes as Les Bleus winger Damian Penaud made the most of Ryoki Yamanaka's mistake in his own in-goal area.
+The home crowd had something to celebrate despite the downpour after just seven minutes as Penaud made the most of Ryoki Yamanaka's mistake in his own in-goal area.

 Toulouse full-back Thomas Ramos then made up for missing the conversion by slotting two easy penalties and the home side led 11-0 after 17 minutes.